 Admiring the Basilica of Santa Maria della Salute from the Grand Canal

 Unsurprisingly, Captain Ulysses – who is a seasoned sailor – insists that the best view on Santa Maria della Salute is onboard a boat, sailing down the Grand Canal.

 If you’re interested in navigating the peaceful waters of Venice’s main channel, you can choose between three options:

 - Taking the vaporetto (the cheapest option)

 - Going on a guided tour on Grand Canal (midscale option)

 - A gondola ride on the Venetian canals (the most expensive option … but the most romantic as well!)

 Getting to the Basilica of Santa Maria della Salute

-The nearest vaporetto station is Salute (line 1).
-If you plan to use public transport (vaporetto and/or bus) several times during your stay in Venice, Captain Ulysses recommends opting for a transport pass.
+The nearest vaporetto stop is Salute (vaporetto line 1).
+If you plan on using public transportation (vaporetto and/or bus) multiple times during your stay in Venice, Captain Ulysses suggests getting a transport pass.